Eminem: Before the Fame

 A few days later I gave Em a call to let him know that there was a buzz on the streets of LA about him already.
 He had given me the number to his mom’s before he flew back to Detroit.

-When I called Debbie answered the phone.
-I asked for Marshall and she said “hold on” and called Marshall.
+Debbie answered the phone when I called.
+I asked for Marshall and she said “hold on”... kinda with an attitude and called Marshall.

-Marc was steady working on promotion for Em while Em was working on mixing down the Slim Shady EP with the Bass brothers.
+Marc was steady working on promotion for Em while Em was working on mixing and mastering the Slim Shady EP with the Bass brothers and recording more demos.

-Marc is a graphic artist who has worked with too many rappers to count.
+Marc is a graphic artist who has worked with too many rappers in Michigan to count.
 He was working on the artwork for the EP.

-Marshall wanted to portray an image of an MC “that has problems” as he put it.
-From the cover image of him smashing a mirror with his fist to the inside cover picture of him sitting on the floor in desperation holding his head in his hand to the image on the CD of him looking down into the camera.
+Marshall wanted to portray the image of an MC “that has problems” as he put it.
+From the cover image of him smashing a mirror with his fist to the inside cover picture of him sitting on the floor in desperation holding his head in his hand to the image on the CD of him looking down into the camera...
 That was the concept.

 I think that it is pretty obvious now looking back that the reason he wanted to put that image out there was because he really did have problems.
 From struggling to make it in hip hop, to providing for his daughter, to dealing with Kim and his mom.
 Now that’s STRESS.